CMS-ECAL-Trigger-Group/WeightsConfigurationP5/README.md

 ...
 ```

-The WeightGroup and WeightID files can then be uploaded manually in the DB (see next section) or used as inputs for the
+The WeightGroup and WeightIDMap files can then be uploaded manually in the DB (see next section) or used as inputs for the
 ECALTPGParamsBuilder code (**recommended!!**).

+The WeightGroup and WeightIDMap files can also be converted directly to condDB tags in sqlite format by using CMSSW
+scripts.
+For more documentation about this topic see [ETT Analyzer page](https://github.com/CMS-ECAL-Trigger-Group/ETTAnalyzer/tree/main/ETTAnalyzer/weights).

 ### Weight manual upload